 5) Have a clear marketing strategy

-When preparing their marketing strategy, the main thing that any operator must do is define his or her key audience and adapt their strategy accordingly.
+When preparing their marketing strategy, the main thing that any operator must do is define their key audience and adapt their strategy accordingly.
 The “5 P’s of Marketing” are just as good of a reference in carsharing as they were back in college:

 People: Who is the main target audience?
 Are they corporate or casual?
 Do they understand car and technology jargon?
 Chances are they don’t, so an effective marketing narrative should be tailored to the target audience, not your fellow colleagues.